A Place for Mom

 Sign in

-22 Unique Gifts for Dementia Patients in 2023
+25 Unique Gifts for Dementia Patients in Every Stage

-Finding the best gift for someone with dementia may seem challenging in the moment.
-It can be difficult to know what they would truly enjoy and benefit from.
+Finding the best gift for a loved one can be challenging, especially for someone with dementia.
+As their dementia progresses, it can be difficult to know what they would truly enjoy and benefit from.
 However, picking a gift can be extremely fun and rewarding if you know what to look for.
-And what’s better than gifting a loved one something special?
-Read on for engaging and meaningful gift suggestions for your loved one based on what stage of dementia they find themselves in.
+To make your loved one feel special this holiday season, look for gifts based on their stage of dementia.
+Some great ideas we highlight below include games, craft kits, assistive products, fidgets, and sensory items.

 Let our care assessment guide you